SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/troubleshoot-log-collection.md

 ## Verify with Live Tail

-In Sumo, open a Live Tail tab and run a search to verify Sumo is receiving events.
+In Sumo Logic, open a Live Tail tab and run a search to verify Sumo Logic is receiving events.
 Search by the source category you assigned to the HTTP Source that receives the log data, for example: `_sourceCategory="azure/ad"`

-For more information about using Live Tail, see [Live Tail](/docs/search/live-tail).
+For more information about using Live Tail, see [Sumo Logic Live Tail](/docs/search/live-tail).

 ### Verify Azure Function is not getting Failed